 Online training on transferable skills for student employees

 Online training on transferable skills such as communication, conflict, problem solving, time management, diversity and inclusion, positive attitude, initiative, work ethic, and others.

 Employing department is responsible for providing training and support to their student employees.

 - Student employees must perform as expected by the supervisor.
 Explicit expectations should be provided to the student upon hire and reinforced on a regular basis.
 Students need to be given clear direction on changes needed to improve performance.
 When action is needed, supervisors follow these levels of direct action: provide a verbal warning, a written warning, and - if necessary - dismissal or termination.
-For details, review the Employee Conduct and Disciplinary Action document.
+For details, review the Employee Conduct and Disciplinary Action section on HR website.